 Help is available for Ambien addiction.
 After long-term use, the drug should not be abruptly stopped.
 If a person initially begins using Ambien for insomnia, speaking to doctors is the best way to find options for quitting.
 A tapering dosage schedule may help escape the worst effects of Ambien and withdrawal.

-Lead Recovery Center helps young men who are addicted to Ambien and other drugs quit and start life over again, fresh and sober.
+Lead Recovery Center helps young adults who are addicted to Ambien and other drugs quit and start life over again, fresh and sober.
 If you’re ready to give up an addiction or have a loved one ready to quit, call us at (800) 380-0012.
 We’re ready to help.